 If a residence homestead is rendered uninhabitable or unusable by a casualty or by wind or water damage, the replacement structure owned by a qualified individual or surviving spouse may continue to receive the limitations on property taxes allowed by Tax Code Sections 11.26 and 11.261.

 However, the replacement structure will be subject to an increase in tax if:

 Tax Code Section 23.23 provides for the limitation on the appraised value of residence homesteads to 110 percent of the appraised value for the preceding tax year plus the market value of all new improvements to the property.
 If an improvement is a replacement structure for a structure that was rendered uninhabitable or unusable by a casualty or by wind or water damage, then the structure is not considered a new improvement.

 If the replacement structure exceeds the square footage of the original structure or the exterior of the replacement structure is of higher construction quality and composition than the original structure, then the replacement structure is considered a new improvement and is taxed accordingly.
-A replacement structure is not considered a new improvement to the extent necessary to satisfy square footage or the quality and composition of the exterior requirements of a disaster recovery program administered by the General Land Office that is federally funded.
+A replacement structure is not considered a new improvement to the extent necessary to satisfy square footage or the quality and composition of the exterior requirements of a disaster recovery program administered by the General Land Office or by a political subdivision of Texas that is federally funded.

 Tax Code Section 23.522 provides that the eligibility of land for open space appraisal does not end because the land ceases to be devoted principally to agricultural use to the degree of intensity generally accepted in the area if: